Leaves on the line

 - Our drivers are trained to brake and accelerate more gently

-- With Network Rail we monitor leaf fall each day and looking ahead at weather forecasts to predict leaf fall
+- With Network Rail we monitor leaf fall each day and look ahead at weather forecasts to predict leaf fall

 - Adjust timetables, to allow for the slower approaches and starting to/from stations on routes which are impacted the most by leaf fall.
-Routes which will see changes from 7 October are:
+Routes which will see some slight retimings from 6 October are:

 Find out more about how autumn leaves affect the railway here.